TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 \\ \\ \forall f \in \mathcal{F}^{\text{ti}}
 ```

-If the parameter `investment_integer` in the [`flows-data.csv`](@ref flows-data) file is set to true, then the RHS of this constraint uses a least integer function (ceiling function) to guarantee that the limit is integer.
+If the parameter `investment_integer` in the [`flows-data.csv`](@ref flows-data) file is set to true, then the RHS of this constraint uses a least integer function (floor function) to guarantee that the limit is integer.

 ## [References](@id math-references)